blkluv/gemini-photobooth-portal/docs/PROJECT_STRUCTURE.md

 - `components/`: React components for UI and views.
 - `utils/`: Utility scripts for media processing and helpers.
 - `services/`: API and business logic services.
-- `public/`: Static assets served by the frontend, including `landing.html` (marketing/landing page).
+- `public/`: Static assets served by the frontend, including all images in `public/images` and `landing.html` (marketing/landing page).
 - `api/`: PHP backend scripts for uploads, key validation, trial requests, etc.
 - `photobooth/`: Contains uploads and possibly other photobooth-related files.
 - `dist/`: Build output directory.